iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Minimizers of Sums.md

 \end{aligned}
 $$

-where on the first second inequality we applied the Jesen's inequality.
+where on the first second inequality we applied the Jasen's inequality.
 Rearranging we have:

 $$
 \begin{aligned}